vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ### Configure edge networking
-We need to configure the Edge Service Gateway (ESG) to provide inbound and outbound connectivity.
+Configure the Edge Service Gateway (ESG) to provide inbound and outbound connectivity.
 For a network overview diagram, followed by general Edge setup instruction, see: https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-create-network

 Each vCloud Datacenter comes with 5 IBM Cloud public IP addresses which we can use for SNAT and DNAT translations in and out of the datacenter instance.
 VMWare vCloud calls these `sub-allocated` addresses.
 The sub-allocated address are available in IBM Cloud on the vCloud instance Resources page.